Call Now For A Free Consultation 812-590-2213

 Settling Too Soon

+Insurance adjusters handle injury claims every day.
+Most accident victims do not.
 Often times claims settle higher with an attorney on board.
-An experienced car accident attorney can give guidence in the overwhelming claims process to get you the compensation you deserve.
+An experienced car accident attorney can give guidance in the overwhelming claims process to get you the compensation you deserve.
 The insurance companies know that when you have hired an attorney, you have an advocate on your side that knows the law and know you mean business!

 A costly mistake could diminish your car accident claim.
 Don't let the insurance company take advantage of you!
-Call the Doane Law Office at 812-590-2213 for a free consultation.
 We will advise you on the steps to take during this stressful time and get you on the road to recovery.
-Send us a message online

 Driving Directions To Our Office